-THE POST INTERNET DILEMMA
+REDEFINING POST INTERNET ART

-While post Internet artists continue to use the Internet as their default medium my unique interpretation of this movement is that it should eventually be prescribed to ALL types of art developed in the modern climate that we are living in.
+While post Internet artists continue to use the internet as their default medium my unique interpretation of this movement is that it should eventually be prescribed to ALL types of art developed in the modern climate that we are living in.

 The title I have coined for this approach to post Internet art making is Pixelrealism: